-Emergency was imposed by a family 'greedy of power': UP deputy CM | Politics
+Emergency was imposed by a family 'greedy of power': UP Deputy CM | Politics

 - India

-The seminar was attended by several senior BJP leaders including Pathak.
-Emergency was announced in the country on June 25, 1975 when Indira Gandhi was the Prime Minister and was lifted on March 21, 1977.
+The Emergency, declared on this day in 1975 by then prime minister Indira Gandhi, suspended fundamental rights of citizens and brought press censorship.
+It was lifted on March 21, 1977.

-''In the greed of power, a family imposed emergency in the country.
-The emergency imposed by Congress 47 years ago was the biggest cowardly attack on the country's democracy,'' Pathak said at the seminar.
+''In the greed of power, a family imposed Emergency in the country.
+The Emergency imposed by Congress 47 years ago was the biggest cowardly attack on the country's democracy,'' Pathak said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)